zahichemaly/SkeletonKit/README.md

 # 💀 SkeletonKit
-This is a collection of core components that can help lazy developers easily integrate with several technologies so they can quick off their project faster.
+This is a collection of core components that can help lazy developers easily integrate with several technologies so they can kick off their project faster.

 ## Features
 The tools include: